 Darn Good Yarn is pleased to feature The Parris House Wool Works Collection.
-Situated in the quaint and picturesque town of South Paris, Maine:
+Situated in the quaint and picturesque village of Paris Hill, Maine:

 Parris House Wool Works is a fiber art studio that brings you some of the best North American rug hooking has to offer.

-Elizabeth Miller is the owner and artisan at Parris House Wool Works in Paris, Maine.
+Elizabeth Miller is the owner and artisan at Parris House Wool Works in Paris Hill, Maine.
 It is a center for all things rug hooking, fiber art, crafting, and heritage skills.

 Her mission is to perpetuate artisanship into the next century through teaching, public outreach, and an online shop supplying rug hookers all over North America.